m-bartos/42_push_swap/README.md

 You have 2 stacks named a and b.
 At the beginning:
 * The stack a contains a random amount of negative and/or positive numbers which cannot be duplicated.
 * The stack b is empty.
-* The goal is to sort in ascending order numbers into stack a.
+* The goal is to sort in ascending order numbers into the stack a.

 To do so you have the following operations at your disposal:
 * sa (swap a): Swap the first 2 elements at the top of stack a.
-Do nothing if there is only one or no elements.
+Do nothing if there is only one or no element.
 * sb (swap b): Swap the first 2 elements at the top of stack b.
-Do nothing if there is only one or no elements.
+Do nothing if there is only one or no element.
 * ss: sa and sb at the same time.
 * pa (push a): Take the first element at the top of b and put it at the top of a.
 Do nothing if b is empty.
 * pb (push b): Take the first element at the top of a and put it at the top of b.
 Do nothing if a is empty.
-* ra (rotate a): Shift up all elements of stack a by 1.
+* ra (rotate a): Shift up all elements of the stack a by 1.
 The first element becomes the last one.
 * rb (rotate b): Shift up all elements of stack b by 1.
 The first element becomes the last one.
 * rr: ra and rb at the same time.
-* rra (reverse rotate a): Shift down all elements of stack a by 1.
+* rra (reverse rotate a): Shift down all elements of the stack a by 1.
 The last element becomes the first one.
 * rrb (reverse rotate b): Shift down all elements of stack b by 1.
 The last element becomes the first one.
 * rrr: rra and rrb at the same time.